lex4736/Weatherboard/readme.md

 <h1> Weatherboard</h1>
 <p></p>
 <h3>DESCRIPTION OF PROJECT</h3>
-A semantic html driven weather search application powered by the openweather API.
-This application allows user to input their desired city and the application will fetch data from openweather to display current conditions.
-It will also display the future 5 day forecast.
+A weather search application powered by the openweather API with a responsive layout.
+This application allows user to input their desired city and  will fetch data from openweather to display current conditions and a future 5 day forecast.
 The search history will be tracked and displayed under current search to allow user to go back and forth between their searches

 <br><br>
 <h3>SUMMARY OF WORK COMPLETED</h3>